SarvarKh/ofn-wiki/Tagged-Variants.md

 When a manager of a hub creates a tagged variant, that variant is editable by any user who manages that hub (as implied by the previous rule).

 When a manager of a producer creates a tagged variant, that variant is editable by any user who manages the tagged hub, and also by the producer who created the tagged variant for 1 hour after it is created.
 After that hour has elapsed, they will lose their ability to edit it.
 During the edit window, they will see text like "55 minutes left to edit".
+[I know you guys talked about this quite a bit and so I assume there are good reasons why you settled on this approach, but it doesn't seem quite right to me . .

+Seems like the case might be more that if created by the Producer, they retain 'ownership' of this variant, but the tagged Hub can use it, add to OCs etc. So if this is for the case where Producer is setting different prices etc, they maintain the ability to remove, adjust inventory etc?]

 ### Who can see which tagged variants?

-- A producer can see all tagged variants for its products
+- A producer can see all untagged and tagged variants for its products
 - A hub can see untagged variants and its own tagged variants